 Here’s my recipe for one serving of Laborade:

 - Put 5 ice cubes in a tall glass.

-- Sprinkle 2 tsp. sugar, 1/8 tsp. salt (use sea salt, if you have it, for the healthy minerals) and 1/8 tsp. baking soda over the ice.
+- Sprinkle 2 tsp. sugar, 1/8 tsp. baking soda, and 1/8 tsp. salt (use sea salt, if you have it, for the healthy minerals; another option with side benefits is pink Himalayan salt) over the ice.

 - Fill glass with cold water up to about 1 1/2 inches from the rim.

 - Mix thoroughly.
 If you don’t have a long-handled “iced tea spoon”, a chopstick works well.